 The conclusion of our excursion through Tibet has arrived.
 Once Breakfast is finished, we will proceed to Gonggar Airport for our scheduled departure to Kathmandu.
 However, the option to return via train is also available for those with plenty of time.

 Accommodation: The Everest Hotel or similar

 Altitude: 2,334 m

-Our representative will meet you at the airport and transfer you to the restaurant.
-First, we enjoy the delicious Bhutanese delicacy in Paro.
-After lunch, we take a detailed drive to Thimphu.
+Our representative will meet you at the airport and transfer you to a restaurant in Paro, where we will enjoy the delicious Bhutanese delicacies.
+After lunch, we take an exciting drive to Thimphu.

-The capital of Bhutan, Thimphu, will be surprised by its uniqueness.
-We check in to the hotel and enjoy some personal time.
-In the evening, we take a leisure walk to the market.
+The capital of Bhutan, Thimphu, will surprise and delight you with its uniqueness.
+We checked into the hotel and enjoyed some personal time.
+In the evening, we take a leisurely walk to the market.
 It’s an excellent time to witness the beauty of Thimpu.